ilkilab/agorakube/docs/CONTRIBUTING.md

 We want you working on things you're excited about.

-You can contact us by mail agorakube@ilki.fr or you can join our AGORAKUBE's Slack community for discussion and ask questions : [AGORAKUBE's Slack](http://slack.agorakube.ilkilabs.io/)
+You can contact us by mail agorakube@ilki.fr or you can join our AGORAKUBE's Github Discussions community for discussion and ask questions : [AGORAKUBE's Discussions](https://github.com/ilkilab/agorakube/discussions)

 Channels :
 - **#general** - For general purpose (news, events...)